kabk/go-theses-17-manus-nijhoff/writings/old/thesis-2.md

 Design has to show complexity, and make it less complex.

 At Netflix server centers they have this approach called the Chaos Monkey.
 This basically shuts down random parts of their server infrastructure with the only reason to see if the system stays up.
-This could probably also be called the bacterial approach, since the system _needs_ these little destructions to survive, just like organisms are dependent on smaller creatures or bacteria to survive.
+The system _needs_ these little destructions to survive, just like organisms are dependent on smaller creatures or bacteria to survive.

 In 2012 Netflix released an open source version of the software, giving others access to the Simian Army.
 It would be very good to see a Chaos Monkey in real life.
 What would the Chaos Monkey approach to design mean?